joanroig/admincraft/README.md

 ## ![Admincraft logo](docs/logo/variants/pig.png) Getting Started

-You need a Minecraft Bedrock server to use Admincraft.
-Visit the [server setup guide](docs/server/SERVER_SETUP.md) to set up yours for free.
+You need a Minecraft Bedrock server and [Admincraft WebSocket](https://github.com/joanroig/admincraft-websocket) running in Docker to use Admincraft.
+Visit the [server setup guide](docs/server/SERVER_SETUP.md) to set up yours for free!

-Once you have your server, download Admincraft for your platform from the [releases](https://github.com/joanroig/admincraft/releases) page, add your server in the app, and you're good to go!
+Once you have your server ready, [download Admincraft for your platform](https://github.com/joanroig/admincraft/releases), add your server in the app, and you're good to go!

 ## ![Admincraft logo](docs/logo/variants/obsidian.png) Development